smizell/hypermedia-todo/README.md

 ### Embed transitions rather than link to them

-One trick you can do is to embed transitions instead of linking to them it the client knows how to handle this.
+One trick you can do is to embed transitions instead of linking to them if the client knows how to handle this.
 This comes in handy in situations where the client may always request a bunch of links, so instead of linking to them, they can be included in a message.

 To try this out: